goschtl/zope/PluggableAuthService/trunk/README.txt

   Documentation

-    Please see the following for more information:
+    Please see the following documentation in the packaed software for more information:

-      - "Framework Overview":doc/framework_overview.stx
+      - doc/framework_overview.stx (Framework overview)

-      - "Plugin APIs":doc/plugin_APIs.stx
+      - doc/plugin_APIs.stx (Plugin APIs)